Roxburgh to Otematata | Time Out 2021-22 Drive

 Otematata Home

 This time I was in the Lake Escape Apartment, some new accommodation beside it.
 I found it on Google Maps and contacted the owners directly after a bit of web searching revealed a contact number.
-Find that much better than going through those third-party booking sites.
-It was a lovely apartment, perfect for my needs.
+Find that much better—for them and me—than going through those awful third-party booking sites.

 Otematata Home